Earl Erne: Present peer

 John Henry Michael Ninian Crichton, 7th Earl Erne (born 19 June 1971), is the son of the 6th Earl and his wife Camilla Marguerite Roberts.
 Styled formally as Viscount Crichton from birth, he was educated at Sunningdale School, Shiplake College, Henley-on-Thames, and at L'Institut de Touraine, in Tours, France.

-On 23 December 2015, he succeeded his father as Earl Erne of Crom Castle (I., 1789), Viscount Erne of Crom Castle (I., 1781), Baron Erne of Crom Castle (I., 1768), and as the Baron Fermanagh of Lisnaskea (U.K., 1876).
+On 23 December 2015, he succeeded his father as Earl Erne, of Crom Castle (I., 1789), Viscount Erne, of Crom Castle (I., 1781), Baron Erne, of Crom Castle (I., 1768), and as the Baron Fermanagh, of Lisnaskea (U.K., 1876).

-On 4 May 2019, at Holy Trinity Church, Crom, County Fermanagh, near Crom Castle, the family seat which he still owns, Erne was married to Harriet Elizabeth Patterson, daughter of Alan James Patterson, by Ferran Glenfield, Church of Ireland Bishop of Kilmore, Elphin and Ardagh.
+On 4 May 2019, at Holy Trinity Church, Derryvore, Crom, County Fermanagh, near Crom Castle, the family seat which he still owns, Lord Erne was married to Harriet Elizabeth Patterson, daughter of Alan James Patterson; the marriage was conducted by The Rt.
+Rev. Ferran Glenfield, Church of Ireland Bishop of Kilmore, Elphin and Ardagh.

 The heir presumptive is the present holder's second cousin once removed, Charles David Blayney Crichton (born 1953), who has a son, Oliver Charles Martin Crichton (born 1995).